chukwuekeuzoma/linux-bootcamp/Week 1/LAB1/README.md

  sudo apt-get -y install nginx

 7
-then after the installation  of your webserver you can put your public IP addresss in your brower and your
+then after the installation  of your webserver you can put your public IP addresss in your browser